 Personal strengths in my work:

-- Capacity to “hold” clients who have “lost” their sense of ground
+- Capacity to “hold” clients who have lost their sense of ground

 - Relationship challenges, including sexuality

-I was born (1959) and raised in Berlin, Germany.
+I was born (1959) and grew up in Berlin, Germany.
 After high school examinations, I needed time to discover my life path.
 I cancelled my plans to study education and instead took off for a 14 month long trip to Asia and Australia.
 It was there that I discovered my desire to work therapeutically with my hands.
 Upon returning to Germany, I trained as a massage therapist and began employment at a psychiatric clinic.
 This work led me to the discovery that massage was far more than relaxing muscles, I was able to touch and heal the person at deeper levels of wholeness.
 During the 13 years I worked at this clinic, I continued to advance my professional practice through trainings in Biodynamic massage and Concentrative Movement Therapy.

 In 1986 I found a new direction in my practice.
 Jin Shin Do Acupressure, a particular form of muscular release, fascinated me and impressed me as an effective healing modality.
 This began an ongoing process of professional and personal development.
 In 1994 I obtained the JSD teaching license.
 Since 1995 I have been practicing as a licensed psychotherapist in Germany.